ezronis/fitmetrix-booking-tool/README.md

 ## Contributing

-f you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Links